boldare/boldare-tech/content/posts/2018-10-30_Dev-and-prod-ready-Docker-setup-for-SPA-app.md

 ![Oh god, please no!](https://pics.me.me/no-god-please-21245703.png)

-Some of you will probably not agree with me, but I will try to convince you, that **using Dockerfile on development environment isn't the best way** you could choose (if not necessary, of course), but sometimes it's must have, but let's say it officially: in most examples, **it's not**.
+Some of you will probably not agree with me, but I will try to convince you, that **using Dockerfile on development environment isn't the best way** you could choose (if not necessary, of course) - sometimes it's a must have, but let's say it officially: in most cases, **it's not**.

 Dockerfile allows us to create a custom Docker image for our container from an existing one and add our changes to the build process.
 It's great, even we'll be using it here in next chapters, but **in production setup**, where *optimization, security and light-weight* of the app is **crucial**.

 On the other hand, we have **docker-compose**, which could manage services (containers) with `docker-compose.yml` file.
-I can even try to say, that it helps us to simplify the definition of our services by defining all containers in one file.
+I would even say that it helps us to simplify the definition of our services by defining all containers in one file.
 Additionally, it allows us to set ports, image to use, volumes, environments variables and many more!
 After two years with Docker in commercial products, I could say, for basic or mid-advanced projects, we could handle it with only [docker-compose](https://docs.docker.com/compose/).
 Benefits?
 **Less time under building application** (mostly crucial for frontend developers working with watchers and hot reloads) because we'll be reducing our build time without any of our custom commands for build own image.

-Be more light and flexible, especially on the development environment, when you need this a lot with continuous changes you're making.
+Be lighter and flexible, especially on the development environment, when you need this a lot with continuous changes you're making.

 ### <a name="multi-compose-files"></a>Multiple compose files